yuvalsol/SubtitlesCleaner/README.md

 16. Add Time starting from the selected subtitle.
 Time can be positive or negative.
 The time sign is clickable and changes between `+` and `-`.

+17. Sync Errors & Subtitles.
+When checked, clicking on an error or a subtitle will also focus on the other one.

 ## Subtitles Cleaner Command

 ### Clean